 by conducting nimble, scientifically-rational, international trials to demonstrate the safety and feasibility of incorporating novel agents and therapeutic modalities into the most effective current regimens for children with newly-diagnosed high-risk brain tumors.

-The COllaborative Network for NEuro-oncology Clinical Trials (CONNECT) conducts clinical trials in high-risk pediatric brain tumors to investigate combinations of novel drugs with traditional therapies.
+The COllaborative Network for NEuro-oncology Clinical Trials (CONNECT) conducts clinical trials in high-risk pediatric brain tumors (such as DIPG) to investigate combinations of novel drugs with traditional therapies.
 We seek to improve outcomes in the worst childhood brain tumors by combining innovative discoveries with “tried and true” therapy regimens through:

 CONNECT member institutions lead the way in cutting edge research in the biology of high-risk pediatric brain tumors.
 By combining the considerable strengths in basic science and translational expertise among CONNECT’s international members, we can quickly translate basic science discoveries into novel therapies and new cures.